Events

 We can close in and let the flames do the work for us.
 We can work in the boundary lines of your place.
 Or we can step out.
 All the way out...

-For all up-coming events and availability, register for the Recalling Fire Newsletter.
+For all up-coming events and availability, join the Recalling Fire substack (bottom of this page).

 The shape of our events